AACuellar00/Class3Project/README.md

 Data is analyzed through src/analyze_data.py with the same web page timings as user, and is also done through src/analyzer_script/analyzer_s.py and is two fold.
 One analysis is whether the air quality is below or above a user's threshold and the other is averaging the air quality data for a given location.
 When the script is launched it will analyze the data for emailing purposes hourly.
-On the live website it is done through Cron go To Scheduler on Heroku.
+On the live website it is done through Cron To Go Scheduler on Heroku.

 Unit testing and Integration tests are in src/tests as unit_test.py and integration_test.py respectively.